stommazh/lvmk-react/README.md

 Creates a type-safe state management system with fine-grained rendering and SSR support.

 **Parameters:**
 - `instanceId` (optional): Unique identifier for the state manager instance.
-Useful when you have multiple state managers in the same app.
+Useful for debugging purpose or when you have multiple state managers in the same app.

 **Returns an object with:**